What we do

 Research & development

 Our process allows us to produce molecules in a couple of months, which is significantly faster than traditional drug development.
-The method is resource efficient, allowing us to manage several parallel programmes.
+The method is resource efficient, allowing us to manage several parallel programs.
 By streamlining the process from idea to drug candidate, we build value in drug development.

-One of the reasons we can be so efficient is that our process is based on what is called fragment-based drug discovery (FBDD).
-The FBDD approach is effective in identifying and developing small molecule drugs.
+One of the reasons we can be so efficient is that our process is based on what is called fragment-based drug discovery (FBL).
+The FBL approach is effective in identifying and developing small molecule drugs.
 By starting with a small molecule, a fragment, that binds weakly to the target protein, information can be gathered on how the fragment binds to the protein.
 This information can then be used to create larger molecules with a modified chemical structure and stronger binding profile to the target protein.

-External co-operation
+External cooperation

 Sprint Bioscience owns all results and rights to our research findings.

-Co-operation partners
+Cooperation partners

-Dr Walfridsson
+Dr. Walfridsson